a-s-ahmed/igor_pro_vscode/README.md

 strings: done, considered within the comment scope for the green color

-    **Things like sprintf and Execute are same color, should be slightly different ...

 keywords: like "if, else.." have been fixed and show up blue. are within keyword scope.

 igor functions: placed within string.regexp scope for that muted red color